-- 1. Without prejudice to Articles 27 to 29, where on the basis of its assessment referred to in Article 5(2), the Coordinating Authority of establishment determines that the requirements of Articles 3 and or 4 have not been met, it shall require the provider of hosting services or the provider of interpersonal communications services to carry out one or several of the following actions, as appropriate: - (a) to re-conduct or update the risk assessment in accordance with Article 3, including where appropriate by modifying the methodology used to conduct the risk assessment; - (b) to implement, review, modify, discontinue or expand some or all of the risk mitigation measures taken in accordance with Article 4; - (c) to introduce additional risk mitigation measures in accordance with Article 4.
+- 1. Without prejudice to Articles 27 to 29, where on the basis of its assessment referred to in Article 5(2), the Coordinating Authority of establishment determines that a provider offering a service or parts or components of a service classified as high risk or medium risk has not met the requirements of Articles 3 and or 4 have not been met, it shall require the provider of hosting services or the provider of interpersonal communications services to carry out one or several of the following actions, with respect to those parts or components classified as high risk or medium risk, as appropriate: - (a) to re-conduct or update the risk assessment in accordance with Article 3, including where appropriate by modifying the methodology used to conduct the risk assessment, and report thereon in accordance with Article 5; - (b) to implement, review, modify, discontinue or expand some or all of the risk mitigation measures taken in accordance with Article 4; - (c) to introduce additional risk mitigation measures in accordance with Article 4.